ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

-Some implementors complain that the multipart types are unnatural to use inside a binary protocol which requires explicit lengths such as MLS [@?I-D.ietf-mls-protocol].
+Some implementors complain that the multipart types are unnatural to use inside a binary protocol which requires explicit lengths such as MLS [@?RFC9420].
 Concretely, an implementation has to scan through the entire content to construct a boundary token which is not contained in the content.

 Note that there is a minor semantic difference between multipart/alternative and